The Bankrate promise

 Smart locks are generally more expensive than a standard door lock.
 Most home insurance companies do not currently offer a discount on your homeowners policy for them unless you use the lock as an integrated part of a more extensive security system.

 In general, insurers don’t see smart locks, alone, as enough of an increase in security to warrant savings.
 For now, smart locks and other smart home devices are still largely considered a convenience.
-As the technology develops, that may change.
+As technology develops, that may change.
 However, many carriers offer discounts on homeowners insurance for security systems.

 Many other factors go into determining your home insurance premiums.
 Insurers consider your home’s location and age, safety devices, rebuilding costs and more when calculating rates.
-Finding the cheapest home insurance company for you can often mean shopping around and comparing multiple providers based on cost, coverage and available discounts..
+Finding the cheapest home insurance company for you can often mean shopping around and comparing multiple providers based on cost, coverage and available discounts.

-Be sure to shop around to learn more about carriers in your area that offer the best home insurance discounts.
+Security system premium discounts are pretty standard, though, so be sure to shop around to learn more about carriers in your area that offer the best home insurance discounts.

 Pros and cons of biometric locks